Eternity Chinese & Japanese Calligraphy Wall Scroll

 yǔ zhòu píng héng

-The first two characters mean Universe.
-However, in some context, it can mean cosmic, cosmos, or outer space.
+The first two characters mean the Universe.
+However, in some contexts, it can mean cosmic, cosmos, or outer space.

 The second two characters mean balance or balanced (can also mean equilibrium).